 Vivobarefoot Juttee flat

-Oesh Dream Flats – These have more cushion than is typical for barefoot shoes, but they have great reviews and are very cute (look like Rothy’s, but without the tight toe box and heel.
-I tried Rothy’s and sent them back).
+Oesh Dream Flats – These have more cushion than is typical for barefoot shoes, but they fit all the other requirements.
+See my review here.

 Leguano Lady Loop

 Crupon flats – request Vibram/zero drop sole.
 No returns/exchanges.
 See my review here.

 Unshoes Primrose – More like a fancy mocassin, not quite a flat

 Zuzii Demi Slides (on the casual side, but could be dressed up).
 Not really flats, more like a mule

 Lisbeth Joe – Available for purchase on Indiegogo here!

 Yosi Samara (available for cheaper here and here) – This is what I’ve worn for years.
 The toe box kind of bothers me after walking a while, but they are zero drop and roomy, with a split sole.
 Also, more affordable than many barefoot ballet flats.

 The Storehouse Flats – This is a small business (which I love) and their flats look quite promising, but I haven’t tried them out myself.
 They only are available for preorder once a month, and then it’s 4-6 weeks before they ship.